alexay-nesterenko/pega-streaming-framework/README.md

   null,
   null
 )</code></pre>
-In the example above this function is called to transform **myStepPage** Clipboard page with help of XSLT-template, defined by castom rule **ANOrg-Components-Work.T002_Manual_Basic**.
+In the example above this function is called to transform **myStepPage** Clipboard page with help of XSLT-template, defined by custom rule **ANOrg-Components-Work.T002_Manual_Basic**.
 Access to XSLT-template is implemented through **D_XSLT** node-level Data Page rule.
 This Data page compiles XSLT-template "on-the-fly" and caches its instance, so it can be reused for multiple transformations later.

 XSLT-transformation function implements two execution approaches:
-1. Model-first approach: in this situation application Data Model as well as XSLT-template to stream it to XML are created manually.
+1. Model-first approach: in this situation application Data Model and XSLT-template to stream it to XML are created manually.
 2. XSD-first approach: in this situation XSLT-template can do automatic transformation with help of output format description by [XML Schema Definition (XSD)(https://www.w3.org/TR/xmlschema/ "XML Schema Definition (XSD)").

 XSD-first approach is coming from the next question: what if we have already an output XML description in the form of XSD-schema?
 Is it possible then to simplify XSLT-template development?
 Yes, it is!